 5. Serve and retain customers by facilitating the unexpected during the order lifecycle

 In a perfect world, if a customer receives their order in a timely manner, all is good.
 That’s the happy path.
 But the order lifecycle can include many exceptions that are difficult or impossible to handle without a dedicated OMS.
 For instance, a shopper may want to revise an order before it’s fulfilled, like change the ‘ship to’ address.
 Post purchase, they may need to make a return or request a refund.
 Or a retailer may want to appease a disappointed customer with a discount on their order.
 But they might also need to exchange a product or want to add a line item to an order.
 Without a single view of product availability, this can be a challenge.
 Yet in the Now Economy, the ability to make these changes quickly can mean the difference between customer frustration and long-term loyalty.
 So how do you achieve it?

 Leverage a SaaS Order Management System that auto scales to volume demand

 Offering a single view of product availability is no small matter.
-Neither monolithic legacy systems nor eCommerce platforms where designed to process real-time or near real-time inventory updates from multiple sources at scale.
+Neither monolithic legacy systems nor eCommerce platforms were designed to process real-time or near real-time inventory updates from multiple sources at scale.
 Let alone use that data to calculate Available to Promise (ATP) inventory that factors in safety stock buffers, or other complex business rules such as sell through rate, proximity, depth of stock, etc. It’s a complex task.
 Yet in a world where shoppers demand instant-gratification, accurate, up-to-date inventory is essential.
 What’s the best way to achieve it?
-With a SaaS Order Management System, driven by flexible business rules, that can auto scale to meet high volume demand.
+With a SaaS Order Management System, driven by flexible business rules, that can auto-scale to meet high volume demand.